caputocode/wine-bar/README.md

 # Mistral Wine Bar and Shop

-## UX

 The Mistral wine bar and shop web application has been designed for people seeking information about a new real world wine bar which opened in Chester, UK last year.
 The site provides information about the bar, the story behind it and the opportunity to buy wine online.

+## UX

-As a user interested in wine, or new to Chester I want to be able to know what the bar is about.
+As a user interested in wine, or new to Chester I would want to know what the bar entails.
 This provides relevant information about the atmosphere or ‘vibe’ of the bar itself.
-Straight away the user is presented with a landing page which informs them that Mistral Wine bar has in fact a ‘bar’, and a ‘wine shop’.
+The web app contains an initial landing page which is presented to the user straight away.
+This informs them that Mistral Wine bar has in fact a ‘bar’, and a ‘wine shop’.
 If the user clicks on the ‘bar’ they are directed to the ‘about us’ section.
 This page delivers a concise section on what Mistral wine bar is, and why the user should visit/buy wine.
-Once at this part of the site, the user then has the opportunity to browse the site using a nav bar.
+Once at this part of the site, the user then has the opportunity to browse the site using the nav bar.
 As a user I want this to be clear and obvious what sections are available.
 The navbar provides users with links to the following pages;

 Events: as a user I would want to know if the bar provides any exclusive use, live music or wine tastings.
 This information is provided here in a visually appealing way.
 The image used in the background on this page has been carefully chosen, aiming to entice the user by creating a ‘celebratory’ feel using fizz.
 This fits in well with the basis of the page, which has the main title of ‘special occasion?’.

 Shop wine: as a user I would like to be able to buy wine from the website.
 I would like to see this presented in a clear way which shows the image of the bottle, information regarding the grape and alcohol content, along with price.
 Search function: the site provides a clear search symbol in the nav bar.
 The placeholder informs the user of recommended search cues to aid with a successful search result.
 The site has been built to search for wine by grape, colour/type (ie red, white, rose, sparkling) and name of wine.

+Menu: as a user I would want to be given an example of what is served at the bar.
+This page contains a visually appealing display of wines on offer by the glass, and the 'nibbles' that Mistral provides, with reference to the fact that the menu changes frequently.
+This menu is highlighted to encourage users to visit this page based on the theory if a user can view a menu they are more likely to try the bar/shop.

+Blog page: as a user I would like an interactive component to the web app, by being able to submit blogposts this gives a 'community' feel to the website.
+This can be controlled by the superuser and be deleted if inappropriate etc. I would also want to be able to edit my posts.

+If, as a user i was logged in, I would want to be able to:
+* view my profile and look at any previous purchases
+* view any blogposts I had created, along with an opportunity to create more with ease
+* add items (wine) to my basket
+* view my basket
+* proceed easily to checkout, with a summary of my order and a total sum to pay
+* checkout easily with notifaction that my payment has been successful

+If, as a user I was not logged in, I would want to be able to:
+* navigate to a login/registration form quickly
+* browse wines
+* access informative parts of the website such as 'contact us/about/events etc' pages

 ## Features

 ### Existing Features

 Currently the website contains the following features: